ApiLogicServer/ApiLogicProject/readme.md

 * a CLI (Command Language Interface) to create executable projects, which can be customized in an IDE such as VSCode or PyCharm

 It runs as a standard pip install, or under Docker.
 After installation, you use the CLI create a project like this:

-Use API Logic Server to instantly create customizable database web app projects, providing API, Admin UI, and unique declarative business logic.
-Created projects are customizable with your IDE, such as VSCode.

 ```
 ApiLogicServer create --project_name=ApiLogicServer-Explore db_url=